 Ms. Scheidt became involved in the Berks County Bar Association, after admission, by joining the Young Lawyers Section and has remained active ever since.
 She was President of the Association in 2011.
 She currently co-chairs the Bench-Bar Committee.
 She formerly chaired the Unauthorized Practice of Law (UPL) Committee, and the Family Law Section, Outreach, Criminal Law and Governmental Affairs Committees.
 She is a former editor of the Berks County Law Journal.

 Recognizing that the Hispanic Community is especially vulnerable to fraud perpetrated by notaries public, Ms. Scheidt represented the Berks County Bar Association and the Daniel Torres Hispanic Center of Reading in a civil suit in 2005.
 The suit was against a non-lawyer notary who represented litigants in the Hispanic community.
 Ms. Scheidt was recognized in 2006 by then PBA President Kenneth J. Horoho, Jr. with the PBA President’s Everyday Leader Award for her efforts.

-She is a frequent speaker on local television and radio shows discussing various legal topics.
-She is also a presenter and moderator of courses for other lawyers on a variety of topics including mental health issues, unauthorized practice of law, effective use of paralegals and criminal law topics including expungement.
-Ms. Scheidt was active in the PBA YLD as a young lawyer and is currently a member of the PBA UPL Committee, having previously been appointed as Vice Chair of that committee.
-She is currently Vice Chair of the Corrections Committee.
-She was also appointed to serve on the PBA’s Political Action Committee and did so in 2008.
-She is a member of the Women in the Profession and serves on the investigative committee for the Judicial Evaluation Committee as well as the President’s Planning Committee.
+Ms. Scheidt is a frequent speaker on local television and radio shows discussing various legal topics.
+She is also a presenter and moderator of courses for other lawyers on a variety of topics including custody, divorce, support, mental health issues, unauthorized practice of law, living wills, effective use of paralegals, and criminal law topics including expungement.